-9. Is there an employee representative or a union in the establishment?
-Include the name, address, and telephone number of the union and/or the employee representative(s).

-For Health Hazards

-10. Has the employer administered any tests to determine employee exposure levels to the hazardous conditions or substance?
+address, and telephone number of the union and/or the employee representative(s). r Health Hazards 10.
+Has the employer administered any tests to determine employee exposure levels to the hazardous conditions or substance?
 Describe these tests.
 Can the employees get the results (as required by the standard)?
 What were the results?

-11. What engineering controls are in place in the area(s) in which the exposed employees work?
-For instance, are there any fans or acoustical insulation in the area which may reduce exposure to the hazard?
+11. What engineering controls are in place in the area(s) in which the exposed employees work For instance, are there any fans or acoustical insulation in the area which may reduce exposure to the hazard?
 12. What administrative or work practice controls has the employer put in place?

-13. Do any employees have any symptoms that may have been caused by exposure to hazardous substances?
+substances?
 Have any employees ever been treated by a physician for a work - related disease or condition?
 What was it?
 14. Have there been any "near-miss" incidents?
 15. Are respirators worn to protect against health hazards?
 If so, what kind?
 What exposures are they protecting against?
 16. If the complaint is related to noise, what, if any, hearing protection is provided to and worn by the employees?

 17. Do employees receive audiograms on a regular basis?

-For Safety Hazards:

-18. Under what adverse or hazardous conditions are employees required to work?
-This should include conditions contributing to stress and "other" probability factors.
+S afety Hazards: 18.
+Under what adverse or hazardous conditions are employees required to work?
+This shoul include conditions contributing to stress and "other" probability factors.
 19. Have any employees been injured as a result of this hazardous condition?
-Have there been any "near-miss" incidents?
+Have there bee any "near-miss" incidents?
+19.